Post-secondary Pathways

 Apprenticeship

-• A combination of on-the-job training and classroom instruction.
+• The apprenticeship pathway involves a combination of on-the-job training and classroom instruction.
+Typically:

-• 80-90 percent of apprenticeship training is provided in the workplace.
+– 80-90 percent of learning takes place in the workplace.

-• 10-20 percent involves classroom instruction at a college or another approved training organization.
+– 10-20 percent of learning involves classroom instruction at an approved training delivery agent .

-• Length of the apprenticeship varies depending on the trade.
+• The length of an apprenticeship varies depending on the trade.

-• Rewarding careers with many opportunities for growth and change.
+• Have rewarding careers with many opportunities for growth and change.

-• Can work in Canada and a social insurance number.
+• Students who are at least 15 years of age, can work in Canada and have a social insurance number.

-• Meet the educational requirements for the trade (often Ontario Secondary School Diploma).
+• Students who meet the educational requirements for the specific trade.

-• Have an employer in Ontario who meets the criteria.
+• Apprentices must have an Ontario employer sponsor who meets the criteria.

 For additional information